-During the 2014-2015 school year, the Cranbury Township School District received \$466,503 in State Aid, which is 2.63% of the total budget.
+During the 2015-2016 school year, the Cranbury Township School District received \$466,503 in State Aid, which is 2.64% of the total budget.
 Given the recent economic climate and the fiscal state of the State, future budgets will most likely continue to be funded by the local taxpayer.
 Cranbury Township Board of Education continues to prioritize initiatives to optimize operating expenditures.
-Examples of this include four additional ROD Grants that were approved and provided approximately 40% subsidy to the district.
-These projects included: 2003 Boiler Replacement, Communications and Security Upgrade, Roof Replacement, and HVAC Improvements.
+The District has completed numerous ROD Grant projects in recent years that provided approximately 40% subsidy.
+We remain steadfast in our commitment to proactively plan for capital projects and are in the process of beginning a new Long Range Facilities Plan (LRFP) that will guide our decision-making moving forward.
 Furthermore, as a result of the Cranbury Township Board of Education's strong fiscal position, the district has been designated with a AAA credit rating since October 2010.
-This rating will benefit the district with lower costs on future financing.
+This rating will benefit the District with lower costs on future financing.